ThreeSixtyGiving/standard/documentation/reference.md

 |Data Source|A web link pointing to the source of this data.
 This may be an original 360Giving data file, a file from which the data was converted, or an organisation website.|uri|False|

-### Additional tables
+### Additional fields

-The grants sheet can only accommodate one-to-one relationships.
-For example, one classification or location per grant.
-It also only includes common information.
+The default grants sheet only includes common information.
+Other fields can be added to the Grants sheet with the column headings described below.

-To provide details of additional classifications, locations, events, documents, organization and transaction information you can use the other tabs of the spreadsheet.

-In the first column of each tab you would enter the identifier of the grant to which the additional information relates, as recorded in the id column of the grant sheet.

 #### Actual Dates